wryun/journalship/README.md

 - unit tests
 - e2e tests
+- logic bug when join partials but no message selected in fields
+- use an interface for formatter?
+- could probably improve speed by moving the lowercase/rename functionality into the initial processing (i.e. field selection with naming)
 - prometheus metrics endpoint (in particular, for throttling/retry/whatever)
 - shutdown logic (clean shutdown, extra channel etc.).
 Stager?
 - clean up logging, bad error paths